Degree: Bachelor of Science (B.Sc.)

 What is it all about?

-The Computational and Data Science degree program combines the strengths of computational science and data science and offers an interdisciplinary profile from mathematics, computer science and natural science, engineering or economics.
+The Computational and Data Science degree program combines the strengths of computational science and data science and offers an interdisciplinary profile from mathematics, computer science and a natural science, engineering or economics.
 While data science focuses on recognizing patterns and developing models by analyzing data, computational science uses existing models to simulate data and make predictions.
 The combination of these approaches makes it possible to effectively combine data-driven and model-based methods and develop innovative solutions for complex problems in science, industry and business.

 Program structure